Is workplace incivility hurting your employee retention?

 Over 60% of employees intentionally cut down on work efforts after experiencing incivility in the workplace, research from Ted speaker and Professor, Christine Porath, has found.
 When you think of the financial impact this could have on a business, it’s clear incivility isn’t something to be ignored.

-Here are my thoughts on what’s causing this seemingly global decline in civility and how we can tackle it to improve employee retention in the oil industry.
+Here are our thoughts on what’s causing this seemingly global decline in civility and how we can tackle it to improve employee retention in the oil industry.

 The problem with lack of civility in the workplace